sipgate/sipgate.io/README.md

 # simquadrat Push-API

 This README documents the simquadrat Push-API functionality.
-A demo page can be found [here](https://api.simquadrat.de).
-(Page is in German)
+A demo page can be found [here](https://api.simquadrat.de)(German).

 ## Checklist